ServiceInnovationLab/serviceinnovationlab.github.io/pages/insights.md

 <section class="nz-section">
    <div class="nz-grid">
     <h1 tabindex="0">Overview</h1>
-      <p>Since early 2017 the team have gained experience and insight into developing an innonvation lab inside government.
-In this section we have set out some key points around system level pattern the team observed plus some practical tips on running a lab.</p>
+      <p>Since early 2017 the team gained experience and insight into developing an innovation lab inside government.
+In this section are some key points around system level pattern the team observed plus some practical tips on running a Lab.</p>
-      <p>A key part of the Lab's story has been it's evolution over time.
-The principles have remained the same but how the Lab operated evolved based on learning and contenxt.
-What's shared here reflects a snapshot of the team's experience and where relevant we've pointed to the learning and insights from other innovation labs and teams.</p>
+      <p>A key part of the Lab's story has been its evolution over time.
+The principles have remained the same but how the Lab operated evolved based on learning and context.
+What's shared here reflects a snapshot of the team's experience and where relevant points to learning and insights from other innovation labs and teams.</p>
   </div>

   <div class="nz-grid">